cosmigo/pmotion-purebasic/README.md

 # System Requirements

-To create PMNG plugins with these boilerplates you'll need [PureBasic] v5.70 LTS x86, which is a commercial product by Fantaisie Software.
+To create PMNG plugins with these boilerplates you'll need the 32-bit edition of [PureBasic] for Windows, which is a commercial product by Fantaisie Software.

 ## Compiling File I/O Plugins

 File I/O plugins must be compiled with the following settings in the PureBasic IDE (or the command line):

 - Windows x86 (32 bit)
-- DLL executable, non threadsafe.
+- DLL executable, non thread-safe.

 Once you've compiled your plugin DLL, you only need to copy it into the `plugins` subfolder in the installation directory of Pro Motion.
 Depending on the bitness of your Windows operating system, the path of the `plugins` folder will be either: